semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 :speech_balloon: Work in pairs, introduce yourself to the person sitting next to you and collaborate on completing each of your individual records:

-1. Login into your ORCID account
+1. Log in into your ORCID account

 2. Edit some of your personal details (click pencil icons on the left side of the page), e.g.
   - Name
   - Country
   - Emails - Add all the addresses you use in your research to ensure that you don’t accidentally sign up again with one of them or lose access to your account.

-3. Add your PhD or your recent qualification to the `Education` section:
+3. Add your one of your degrees / PhD title or your most recent qualification to the `Education` section:
   - Hover over `+ Add education` and click on `+ Add manually`.
 Fill in the boxes and click on `Add to list`.
   - Once added, play with the visibility settings and the `View public version` button (see left of the page) to understand how privacy works in ORCID.

 4. Add publications to the `Works` section:
   - Hover over `+ Add works` and click on `Search and link`.
-To import your works from other databases, select one of the following and:
+To import your works from other databases, select one of the following:
     - **Scopus** to ORCID - enter your full name and select your profile, then review and send publications
     - **CrossRef** Metadata Search - allow CrossRef as a trusted organisation to change your profile, browse through the publications and click on the `ADD TO ORCID` icons.
     - **DataCite** - on the `ORCID Search and Link` section click on `search`, browse through your works and click on the `Add to ORCID record` icons.